D3DeFi/vmcli/README.md

 You can place any executable file into callbacks directory and it gets executed right after running 'create' sub-command.
 This is a great way to hook up your configuration management or any other provisioning scripts you may have.

 First argument to each callback will always be JSON dictionary containing all valid arguments passed to vmcli.
 Should you require additional arguments to be passed to your callbacks, use --callback option.
+Ordering of executables may be achieved by naming them 01script.sh, 02script.py and so on.

 Examples
 --------